 The 2512 3 mΩ alloy resistor is used to detect the output current and close the output process if an abnormal current is detected.

-There are two solid capacitors on the output board’s front.
-The fuse with the AC input is on this board.
+There are two solid capacitors on the front of the output board.
+The fuse for the AC input is located on this board.

 RT7786 is a primary PWM.

-Three MLCCs in series is the traditional blue Y capacitor.
-The three MLCCs in the series can improve insulation capability.
+Three MLCCs connected in series are the traditional blue Y capacitor.
+These three series-connected MLCCs can improve insulation capability.

-The input fuse is spotted on the other circuit board.
-The thermistor is between the X capacitor and coil.
+The input fuse is located on another circuit board.
+The thermistor is located between the X capacitor and the coil.